About Us

 Career & Technical Education for High School Students

-Funding support for Mountain Institute CTED comes from the following sources:
+Funding for Mountain Institute

-• State general fund monies.
+- State general fund contributions.